-China set up several "overseas police service stations," including one in New York City, the human rights watchdog group Safe Guard Defenders said in a report compiled for the New York Post.
+China has set up a network of several "overseas police service stations," including one in New York City, the details were published by human rights watchdog group Safe Guard Defenders, in a report it compiled for the The New York Post.

-There are dozens of police stations in various countries around the world, including the United States, which the Chinese communist regime uses to monitor its citizens living outside China.
+There are dozens of police stations in various countries around the world, including the United States, from which the Chinese communist regime monitors its citizens living outside of China.
 In North America, in addition to the New York station, China has three stations in Toronto (Canada).
 The rest are spread throughout the world, with a strong presence in Europe.
 In total, there are more than 50 police stations in some 30 countries.

 Violation of international law

-Safe Guard Defenders condemned that "These operations eschew official bilateral police and judicial cooperation and violate the international rule of law, and may violate the territorial integrity of third countries involved in setting up a parallel policing mechanism using illegal methods.”
+Safe Guard Defenders denounced that "these operations avoid bilateral cooperation, official police and judicial cooperation, violate the international rule of law, and may violate the territorial integrity of other countries involved in the creation of a police mechanism using illegal methods.

-The report, entitled 110 Overseas: Chinese Transnational Policing Gone Wild, states that these police stations are used to assist the Chinese Communist Party by "cracking down on all kinds of illegal and criminal activities involving overseas Chinese."
+The report, entitled 110 Overseas: Chinese Transnational Policing Gone Wild, states that these police stations are used to assist the Chinese Communist Party by "cracking down on all kinds of illegal and criminal activities involving Chinese abroad."
 According to the report, the main criminal activities monitored by these Chinese Communist Party satellites are fraud and telecommunications fraud.

 110 Overseas by VozMedia on Scribd